Content marketing works, and a good content marketing platform will help you make it work.

 - Editorial calendars

-This platform is an excellent solution if you’ve got a multi-faceted content team and a need for quite mature content strategy planning and architecture.
-In other words, if you’re just pumping out one or two blog posts a week, it’s not a ton of use.
+This platform is an excellent content marketing tool if you’ve got a multi-faceted content team and a need for mature content strategy planning and architecture.
+In other words, if you’re just pumping out one blog post a week, it’s not a ton of use.

-But if you’re operating a multi-channel, high volume, content marketing program, this software is solutions is one of the best options available.
+But if you’re operating a multi-channel, high volume, content marketing program, this content marketing software is one of the best marketing strategy tools available.

 Zerys is a content strategy planner, content production platform, and professional writer marketplace all rolled into one content marketing platform.
-The biggest differentiator is that they have a huge marketplace of professional writers and editors who can help you actually produce better content.
+The biggest differentiator is that they have a huge marketplace of professional writers and editors who can help you produce better content.
 It’s like having both a content marketer and content creator at your fingertips!

 Zerys plugs into both HubSpot and WordPress.